US grapples with pandemic as its origins are traced in China

 ST. PETERSBURG, Florida -- The United States was grappling with the worst coronavirus outbreak in the world on Monday, as Florida shattered the national record for a state’s largest single-day increase in new confirmed cases.

-Meanwhile, two World Health Organization experts were part of a mission in China to trace the origin of the pandemic.
+Meanwhile, two World Health Organization experts went in China for a mission to trace the origin of the pandemic.
 The virus was first detected in central China's city of Wuhan late last year.
 Beijing had been reluctant to allow a probe but relented after scores of countries called on the WHO to conduct a thorough investigation.

-Deaths from the virus have been rising in the U.S., especially in the South and West, though they are still well below the heights hit in April, according to a recent Associated Press analysis of data from Johns Hopkins University.
+Deaths from the virus have been rising in the U.S., especially in the South and West, though they are still well below the numbers reached in April, according to a recent Associated Press analysis of data from Johns Hopkins University.

 “I really do think we could control this, and it’s the human element that is so critical.
 It should be an effort of our country.
 We should be pulling together when we’re in a crisis, and we’re definitely not doing it,” said University of Florida epidemiologist Dr. Cindy Prins.